witnet/documentation/docs/overview/software.md

 Witnet-Rust is experimental software running on experimental network
 protocols:

-- All the main components are in place—but they need yet to be battle tested before Mainnet.
-- `Testnet-8` is live.
-[Here's the roadmap][roadmap] and this is [how to run a node][run-a-node].
+- Mainnet is live.
+This is [how to run a node][run-a-node].
-- The Witnet community is doing its best to make `witnet-rust` rock solid as soon as possible.
+- The Witnet community continues improveing `witnet-rust`, which is considered the "reference implementation" of the Witnet protocol.
 - [Contributions][contributing] are more than welcome.

 ## Sheikah

-[Sheikah][sheikah] is a Witnet-compatible desktop wallet, data requests and smart contracts development environment.
+[Sheikah][sheikah] is a Witnet-compatible desktop wallet, as well as an integrated development environment for creating and deploying  data requests.

+## Block Explorer

+The block explorer at [witnet.network] allows you to explore all the blocks and transactions that exist in the chain, as well as monitoring superblock consensus, address balances, and more.

 ## Ethereum Bridge